Why Elite Garages Support Tyre Safety Month

 Checking Air Pressure

 You will find the correct tyre pressure on a sticker in the car door, filler cap or in the vehicle owner’s manual.
-Always use an accurate pressure gauge to check, especially before long journeys or when carrying a heavier load.
+Always use an accurate pressure gauge to check, especially before long journeys, and adjust tyre pressures accordingly, especially if you are carrying a heavier load.

 When driving on under-inflated tyres, you reduce the tyre’s endurance which can lead to deterioration and possibly rapid deflation.
-It’s extremely dangerous when tyres are under-inflated at 7 psi (0.5 bar) or more with an increased risk of aquaplaning on tyres 30% below the recommended air pressure.
+It’s extremely dangerous when tyres are under-inflated at 7 psi (0.5 bar) or more with an increased risk of aquaplaning if tyres are 30% below the recommended air pressure.

 Related: How To Check Tyre Pressure